SalimAlkharsa/HoopsDataSSR/README.md

 This repo contains some of the development code used on the HoopsData website.
-This version of the repo is not deployed.
+This version of the repo is not deployed in the main website, it is only deployed as a dev server for testing and debugging.